LOGIN

 Crypto assets are a form of digital money that has proven to be a popular complement to “real” money.
 Another characteristic of crypto assets is that they can be used for payment without a need for intermediaries such as banks.
 This means that anyone can send money via the Internet to anyone without a central intermediary.
 The best known decentralized crypto asset is currently Bitcoin.
 Crypto assets are based on blockchains.
 A blockchain is a decentralized database where the data are updated through algorithms.
 This data is kept safe and interlinked using cryptography.

 You can buy crypto assets in the LHV mobile app and in the internet bank.
-In the mobile app, go to the “Investment” screen (third icon from the left at the bottom), select “+” at the top right and then "Buy Crypto Assets”.
+In the mobile app, go to the “Growth” screen (third icon from the left at the bottom), select “+” at the top middle and then “Buy Crypto Assets”.
 Then enter the crypto asset you want to purchase and the amount.

 In the internet bank, go to “Investing” → “Buy-sell” and choose “Crypto assets”.
 Enter the desired amount and crypto asset you wish to buy.

-You can purchase crypto assets if you have agreed to the conditions of provision of crypto assets and completed the appropriateness questionnaire.
+You can purchase crypto assets if you have agreed to the terms and conditions for crypto-asset services and completed the appropriateness questionnaire.
+Legal entities must also have a valid LEI code.

 If you have purchased crypto assets in your LHV account, you can sell them via the mobile app or in the internet bank.
 In the mobile app, tap on the crypto asset and select “Sell”.
 In the internet bank, go to “Investing” → “Buy-sell” and choose “Crypto assets”.
 From there, choose the transaction type as “Sell” and enter the crypto asset you wish to sell and the amount.